Ij888/FEwork/README.md

-# FEwork
+# FrontEndJSwork
-Studies in Front End Tasks with Vanilla HTML, CSS and JS.
+Studies in browser vanilla JS with some HTML and CSS.